scroll-tech/scroll-prover/README.md

 ### Testing

-`make test-chunk-prove` and `make test-agg-prove` are the main testing entries for multi-level circuit constraint system of scroll-prover.
+`make test-chunk-prove` and `make test-e2e-prove` are the main testing entries for multi-level circuit constraint system of scroll-prover.
 Developers could understand how the system works by reading the codes of these tests.

 And there are other tests:
 - `make test-inner-prove` could be used to test the first-level circuit.